 The fellow, based in the Charleston area, will work under the advisement and supervision of Sea Grant fisheries extension specialists and South Atlantic Fishery Management Council staff.
-This two-year opportunity offers a competitive stipend, work-related travel expense reimbursement, and an opportunity for engagement in extension programming and communication.
+This one-year opportunity offers a competitive stipend, work-related travel expense reimbursement, and an opportunity for engagement in extension programming and communication.
+The fellowship can be extended to two years or to the completion of the project (approximately August 2025) with suitable performance as determined by the supervisor and project team.